matrup01/data_import_modules/docu/docu.md

-   zoomstart (int, optional) ... decides on which zoomlevel the map should be rendered (can be changed while using the map by turning the mousewheel) - default: 21 colors (list of str, optional, optional) ... changes the color used for the colormap - default: ["brown","white","blue"] target_height (int|float, optional) ... if a target height is given, only data in the height-range of target_height+-height_deviation is plotted height_deviation (int|float) ... specifies the range for the target height (only usefull if a target_height is given) - default: 1 bettermap (bool, optional) ... if True a grid of the values is calculated and plotted instead of single datapoints bettermap_resolution (int, optional) ... only usefull if bettermap=True.
+   zoomstart (int, optional) ... decides on which zoomlevel the map should be rendered (can be changed while using the map by turning the mousewheel) - default: 21 colors (list of str, optional, optional) ... changes the color used for the colormap - default: ["brown","white","blue"] target_height (int|float, optional) ... if a target height is given, only data in the height-range of target_height+-height_deviation is plotted height_deviation (int|float, optional) ... specifies the range for the target height (only usefull if a target_height is given) - default: 1 bettermap (bool, optional) ... if True a grid of the values is calculated and plotted instead of single datapoints bettermap_resolution (int, optional) ... only usefull if bettermap=True.
 A grid of bettermap_resolution x bettermap_resolution will be used to plot the data - default: 15